-ters, Joan Parsons and Eleanor

-Sunday, Feb.
-2 from 1 p.m. to

-3 p.m. at The Kenny Funeral

-Home, Sharon.
-All other sermay be made to the North

-Canaan Ambulance, 15 East

-Memorial contributions

-Calling hours were held on

-Gurney.
+one brother; Bill Perkins and his wife Candace of Torrington, and six grandchildren.
+Bob is predeceased by his parents and two sisters, Joan Parsons and Eleanor Gurney.
+Calling hours were held on Sunday, Feb.
+2 from 1 p.m. to 3 p.m. at The Kenny Funeral Home, Sharon.
+All other services are private.
+Memorial contributions may be made to the North Canaan Ambulance, 15 East Main St., Canaan, CT 06018 or to the North Canaan Volunteer Fire Department, 4 East Main St., Canaan, CT 06018.
+Kenny Funeral Home has care of arrangements.